Construction Financial Management

 - Tips to manage cash flow

-Construction is one of the slowest-paying industries.
-A recent survey by Levelset and Fieldwire says that most contractors and suppliers wait an average of 83 days for payment for work or materials.
-With statistics like this, it can be difficult for construction businesses to avoid cash flow problems.
+Construction is one of the slowest-paying industries: In fact, contractors and suppliers wait an average of 83 days for payment for work or materials.
+This chronic delay makes it difficult for construction businesses to avoid cash flow problems.
 When contractors are dealing with payment delays, especially on multiple projects, they need alternatives such as contractor loans and financing options to help with their immediate cash needs.

 Luckily, there are several options that contractors can take advantage of to help with cash flow.
 From credit cards to business loans, invoice factoring, and material financing, there are a wide variety of ways to temporarily infuse cash into your business.
 We’ll take a look at some of them and give you the pros and cons of the main types of contractor loans, so you can make an informed decision for your company.